ubilabs/react-geosuggest/README.md

 If the function returns true then the suggest will not be included in the displayed results.
 Only parameter is an object with data of the selected suggest.
 (See above)

+#### autoActivateFirstSuggest
+Type: `Boolean`
+Default: `false`

+Automatically activate the first suggestion as you type.
+If false, the exact term(s) in the input will be used when searching and may return a result not in the list of suggestions.

 ### Exposed component functions

 #### update(value)